snorresvendsen/hello-world/README.md

 1989: Turbo Pascal, some 8086 assembly.
 2013: Common Lisp.

 "Noob" is a state of mind.
-Procrastinate with impunity!